Troy honors officers during National Police Week - The Troy Messenger

 “Officers run toward danger, not away from it.
 It takes a special person to do this job day-in and day-out for a long period of time.”

-The city’s Police Memorial Day Ceremony will be held Wednesday at 10 a.m. at the Troy Police Department.
+The City of Troy held a Police Memorial Day Ceremony Wednesday at 10 a.m.
+The original ceremony was scheduled to be held at the Police Memorial, but was moved to the Johnson Center for the Arts due to rain.

 In Troy, five officers and two state officers have lost their lives in the line of duty.